-The limitation of using high-energy push photons in 2PPC methods was overcome with an IR push pulse that is not resonant with the absorption of the system in the ground state.24 Gentle and targeted IR re-excitation allowed application of this technique to study charge separation and charge trapping dynamics in organic and hybrid optoelectronic systems.
-Initially, IR 2PPC was applied to identify loss channels in organic photovoltaic cells, by switching optically the electronic states of the molecules.
-24-26 The 2PPC kinetics presented in the figure 3a, reflect the probability to enhance the dissociation of bound interfacial charge transfer state using the energy from additional IR photon.
-24 This study observed for a range of organic photovoltaic systems that charge transfer state formation is the efficiency limiting step.
-It also demonstrated that the dissociation of bound carriers requires a transition from a local polaronic level to a delocalised 'band' state, which can be induced by a ~0.5-eV photon.
-The opportunities this new method provided have been applied to different material systems, including multicomponent organic photocells,27 oxide-based hybrid optoelectronic devices, ^{28,29} and colloidal quantum dot p-i-n diodes.30 controlled by selectively exciting vibrational modes of the molecules involved in charge transport using a pentacene/C60 photoresistor as a model system.31 When addressing vibronic phenomena, a selective excitation of different vibrational modes is required.
-This can be achieved using narrow-band IR pulses ^{32,33} at the expense of time resolution, or by applying an ultrafast interferometry approach, ^{34,35} which allows for a precise control over the time/frequency-domain structure of the IR optical pulses.
-The latter approach was used in 2PPC study where an interferometric sequence of two ultrafast mid-IR laser pulses created a coherent superposition of molecular vibrational motions inside the active layer of a device and then vibrational excitation was correlated with the device performance.
-Importantly, this interferometric approach combines sufficient <10 cm-1 frequency resolution to identify vibrational modes with a 100-fs time resolution despite using the broadband IR-push spectrum.
-In fact, a spectral bandwidth of at least 300 cm-1 is essential for keeping ultrafast (sub-100-fs) time resolution needed for observation of nuclear and electronic dynamics.
+2PPC Spectroscopy with an IR Push Pulse.
+The limitation of using high-energy push photons in 2PPC methods was overcome with an IR push pulse that is not resonant with the absorption of the system in the ground state.
+Gentle and targeted IR re-excitation allowed application of this technique to study charge separation and charge trapping dynamics in organic and hybrid optoelectronic systems.
+Initially, IR 2PPC was applied to identify loss channels in organic photovoltaic cells by switching optically the electronic states of the molecules.24-26 The 2PPC kinetics presented in Figure 3a reflect the probability to enhance the dissociation of a bound interfacial charge-transfer state using the energy from an additional IR photon.
+This study found that for a range of organic photovoltaic systems, charge-transfer state formation is the efficiency-limiting step.
+It also demonstrated that the dissociation of bound carriers requires a transition from a local polaronic level to a delocalized "band" state, which can be induced by a $\sim 0.5$ eV photon.
+The opportunities that this new method provided have been applied to different material systems, including multicomponent organic photocells, oxidebased hybrid optoelectronic devices, and colloidal quantum dot p-i-n diodes.30

 The application of IR push pulses potentially provides an opportunity to access vibrational modes and their coupling to electronic dynamics.
-Using 2PPC approach it has been recently demonstrated experimentally that the performance of an organic optoelectronic system can be
+Using the 2PPC approach, it has recently been demonstrated experimentally that the performance of an organic optoelectronic system can be controlled by selectively exciting vibrational modes of the molecules involved in charge transport using a pentacene/ $C{60}$ photoresistor as a model system.
+When addressing vibronic phenomena, a selective excitation of different vibrational modes is required.
+This can be achieved using narrow-band IR pulses $^{32,33}$ at the expense of

-Figure 3. (a) 2PPC transients reflecting the recombination dynamics of bound electronhole states in a range of organic photovoltaic devices, adapted from 24 with permission AAAS, 2015 (b) Frequency-resolved effect of IR irradiation on the photoconductivity of pentacene molecular crystal.
+Figure 3. (a) 2PPC transients reflecting the recombination dynamics of bound electron-hole states in a range of organic photovoltaic devices, adapted from ref 24 with permission, AAAS, 2015. (b) Frequency-resolved effect of IR irradiation on the photoconductivity of the pentacene molecular crystal.
 Vibrational (narrow) and electronic (broad) response are observed.
-30-ps time delay was set between the visible and IR pulses.
-Adapted from 31 with permission Nature Publishing Group, 2015.
+A 30 ps time delay was set between the visible and IR pulses.
+Adapted from ref 31 with permission, Nature Publishing Group, 2015.